awsdocs/aws-powershell-user-guide/doc_source/pstools-discovery-aliases.md

 ## Cmdlet Naming and Aliases<a name="pstools-cmdlet-naming-aliases"></a>

-The cmdlets in the Tools for PowerShell for each service are based on the methods provided by the AWS SDK for the service\.
+The cmdlets in the AWS Tools for PowerShell for each service are based on the methods provided by the AWS SDK for the service\.
 However, because of PowerShell's mandatory naming conventions, the name of a cmdlet might be different from the name of the API call or method on which it is based\.
 For example, the `Get-EC2Instance` cmdlet is based on the Amazon EC2`DescribeInstances` method\.

 In some cases, the cmdlet name may be similar to a method name, but it may actually perform a different function\.
 For example, the Amazon S3`GetObject` method retrieves an Amazon S3 object\.
 However, the `Get-S3Object` cmdlet returns *information* about an Amazon S3 object rather than the object itself\.